awsdocs/amazon-ses-developer-guide/doc-source/success-metrics.md

 A complaint occurs when an email recipient clicks the "Mark as Spam" \(or equivalent\) button in their web\-based email client\.
 If you accumulate a large number of these complaints, the ISP assumes that you are sending spam\.
 This has a negative impact on your deliverability rate and sender reputation\.
 Some, but not all, ISPs will notify you when a complaint is reported; this is known as a *feedback loop*\.
 Amazon SES automatically forwards complaints from ISPs that offer feedback loops to you\.

-The following guidelines help you avoid complaints and improve your sender reputation:
+The following guidelines can help you avoid complaints and improve your sender reputation:

 + Try to keep your complaint rate below 0\.1%\.
 The fewer complaints in your email program, the more likely ISPs will see your messages as legitimate and valuable\.
 This rate should be considered a reasonable and attainable goal, but isn't a universal rule across all ISPs\.